rethinkdb/rethinkdb-rs/api/java/geospatial/circle.md

 The center may be specified either by two floating point numbers, the latitude (&minus;90 to 90) and longitude (&minus;180 to 180) of the point on a perfect sphere (see [Geospatial support](/docs/geo-support/) for more information on ReQL's coordinate system), or by a point object.
 The radius is a floating point number whose units are meters by default, although that may be changed with the `unit` argument.

-Optional arguments available with `circle` are:
+Optional arguments that can be specified with [optArg](/api/java/optarg) are:

-* `numVertices`: the number of vertices in the polygon or line.
+* `num_vertices`: the number of vertices in the polygon or line.
 Defaults to 32.
-* `geoSystem`: the reference ellipsoid to use for geographic coordinates.
+* `geo_system`: the reference ellipsoid to use for geographic coordinates.
 Possible values are `WGS84` (the default), a common standard for Earth's geometry, or `unit_sphere`, a perfect sphere of 1 meter radius.
 * `unit`: Unit for the radius distance.
 Possible values are `m` (meter, the default), `km` (kilometer), `mi` (international mile), `nm` (nautical mile), `ft` (international foot).
 * `fill`: if `true` (the default) the circle is filled, creating a polygon; if `false` the circle is unfilled (creating a line).